Learn why carbs and productivity aren’t a good combo. Discover 3 ways you can eat right to boost your efficiency.

 If you regularly eat healthy snacks, for instance, chances are your health will be on point.

-When your diet contains too much refined carbs, though, the same cannot be said.
+When your diet contains too many refined carbs, though, the same cannot be said.

 And it isn’t only your health that pays the price…